Marceloasf/java-certification/src/ocp/chapter/eighteen/c18-notes.md

 ### Improving Access with Synchronized Blocks

 Atomic classes are great at protecting single variables, but not if you need to execute a series of commands or call a method.
 For that, you may use a monitor, also called a *lock*, which is commonly used to synchronize access.
 A *monitor* is a structure that supports *mutual exclusion*, which is the property that at most one thread is executing a particular segment of code at a given time.
-In Java, any **Object** can be used as a monitor, along with the `synchronized` keyword, as hown in the following example:
+In Java, any **Object** can be used as a monitor, along with the `synchronized` keyword, as shown in the following example:

 	SheepManager manager = new SheepManager();
 	synchronized(manager) {